xshinhe/PSiNad/docs/installation.md

 > # try compile again
 > sudo swapoff /swapfile # don't forget to close swap file
 > ```
->

-It needs MKL and MPI library (Here I recommend Intel's oneAPI), which should be manually configued in `CMakeLists.txt`.
+kids requires the MKL and MPI libraries (Intel's oneAPI is recommended), which need to be manually configured in the CMakeLists.txt file.
 ```cmake
 # for example
 set(CUSTOMIZED_MKL_DIR "/opt/intel/oneapi/mkl/latest/")
 set(CUSTOMIZED_MPI_DIR "/opt/intel/oneapi/mpi/latest/")
 ```
-you can revised `cmake/FindMKLMod.cmake` and `cmake/FindMKLMod.cmake` to adapt to environment in your PC.
+You can modify `cmake/FindMKLMod.cmake` and `cmake/FindMKLMod.cmake` to suit your PC environment.

 ## Benchmark Test